jncraton/operating-systems-cpsc4420/lectures/27-file-system-implementation.md

 ---------

 - If we select shadow paging, we can keep old metadata blocks around
-- If we also create copies of blocks on write, we can cheaply store each state of the filesystem in time
+- If we also create copies of blocks on write, we can cheaply store each state of the file system in time
 - This can be very valuable in certain contexts

 Controlling Ordering